Last Updated: December 9, 2019

-A web crawler is a robot that lives and works on the Internet.
-It is known by a variety of different names including a web spider, an ant, an automatic indexer, and a web scutter, but its purpose remains the same.
-A web crawler is created and employed by a search engine to update their web content or index the web content of other web sites.
-It copies the pages so that they can be processed later by the search engine, which indexes the downloaded pages.
+A web crawler copies webpages so that they can be processed later by the search engine, which indexes the downloaded pages.
 This allows users of the search engine to find webpages quickly.
 The web crawler also validates links and HTML code, and sometimes it extracts other information from the website.

 How Do Web Crawlers Work?

-- If a crawler only wants to find certain types of MIME webpages, it can make a HEAD request to be sure that all of the found resources will be the needed type.
+- To Restrict a Request: If a crawler only wants to find certain media types, it can make a HEAD request to ensure that all of the found resources will be the needed type.

-- Web crawlers sometimes modify and standardize URLs so that they can avoid crawling the same resource multiple times.
+- To Avoid Duplicate Downloads: Web crawlers sometimes modify and standardize URLs so that they can avoid crawling the same resource multiple times.

-- If a crawler needs to download all of the resources from a given website, a path-ascending crawler can be used.
+- To Download All Resources: If a crawler needs to download all of the resources from a given website, a path-ascending crawler can be used.
 It attempts to crawl every path in every URL on the list.

-- Focused web crawlers are only interested in downloading webpages that are similar to each other.
+- To Download Only Similar Webpages: Focused web crawlers are only interested in downloading webpages that are similar to each other.
 For example, academic crawlers only search for and download academic papers (they use filters to find PDF, postscript, and Word files and then use algorithms to determine if the pages are academic or not).

-- Things move fast on the Internet.
-By the time a web crawler is finished with a long crawl, the pages it downloaded might have updated or deleted.
+- To Keep the Index Up to Speed: Things move fast on the Internet.
+By the time a web crawler is finished with a long crawl, the pages it downloaded might have been updated or deleted.
 To keep content up to date, crawlers use equations to determine websites’ freshness and age.